-Our cutting-edge tools work by communicating with the bare hard drive directly, without the need for an operating system (or BIOS) to act as the hard drive’s “interpreter.”
-This is just one of the major difference between software data recovery applications and the professional hardware data recovery tools we use.
+Our cutting-edge tools communicate with the hard drive/SSD/NAND directly, without the need for an operating system (or BIOS) to act as the hard drive’s “interpreter.”
+This is just one of the major differences between software data recovery applications and the professional hardware data recovery tools we use.
 Another important difference is the years of research, studying, and real-world practice required to fully achieve their potential.

-Our arsenal of hardware-based tools includes products from: Ace Laboratory, Deepspar Data Recovery Systems, Rusolut, Soft Center/Flash Extractor, HDDSurgery, Multi-com, SalvationDATA Technology, and YEC; the world leaders in professional data recovery hardware and tools.
+Our arsenal of hardware-based tools includes products from Ace Laboratory, Deepspar Data Recovery Systems, Rusolut, Soft Center/Flash Extractor, HDDSurgery, Multi-com, SalvationDATA Technology, and YEC; the world leaders in professional data recovery hardware and tools.

-We also use an ISO Class 5 clean room cabinet, from Sentry Air Systems, for hard drive diagnosis and repair when we need to remove the hard drive’s cover.
+We use an ISO Class 5 cleanroom cabinet, from Sentry Air Systems, for hard drive diagnosis and repair when we need to remove the hard drive’s cover.

 Ace Laboratory gives us the PC3000, the most sophisticated data recovery tool in existence!
 Mastering the PC3000 takes years of experience and education (and the tool itself comes at a very hefty cost).
 The PC3000 allows us to fix hard drive firmware problems, reconstruct damaged file systems, and disable weak or bad heads inside the hard drive, and image drives that cannot be imaged with any other tools; it’s the main tool we use for all recoveries.

 Each hard drive manufacturer uses a different and unique language to speak with their hard drives.
 For this reason, it’s very difficult to master data recovery, and especially the PC3000 — it’s like learning to speak seven different languages.
 How well you “speak” the hard drive’s language determines your success.
 We’re fluent in all hard drive languages including Seagate, Western Digital, Toshiba, Hitachi, Fujitsu, Maxtor, and Samsung!

-We use several PC3000s, including the latest PC3000 Express, which offers the fastest imaging speeds along with double the interfaces.
+We use several PC3000s, including the latest PC3000 Express, PC3000 UDMA-e, PC3000-SSD, PC3000-Flash, and PC3000-SAS/SCSI.
 We also use Ace Lab’s Data Extractor, an invaluable tool for imaging failing hard drives, rebuilding complex RAID systems, and recovering from certain SSD firmware failures.
-Data Extractor, along with the RAID and SSD capabilities, are add-on software tools that work directly with, and perfectly compliment, the PC3000.
+Data Extractor, along with the RAID and SSD add-ons, works directly with, and perfectly compliments, the PC3000.

 The Deepspar Disk Imager is known in the data recovery industry as being the best hard drive imager, period.
 It can recover data from dying drives with bad sectors more safely, quickly, and effectively than any other data recovery tool.